VibavariG/FlowLogParser/README.md

 6. File "number_ip_map.txt" under the data/ folder was created to map the protocol numbers to the internet protocol codes according to https://www.iana.org/assignments/protocol-numbers/protocol-numbers.xhtml
 7. The first line of the lookup_table input has comma sparated column names
 8. All the other lines in the lookup_table are comma separated values for the respective columns (dstport, protocol and tag)

+#### Output Details
+1. File Name: output.txt
+2. Location: Generated under the data/ folder after running FlowLogParser.py.
+3. Format:
+    - Section 1: Tag Counts
+    ```
+    Tag Counts:
+    Tag,Count
+    tag1,count
+    tag2,count
+    ...
+    Untagged,count
+    ```
+    - Tags are ordered based on their first occurrence in the flow logs' port/protocol combinations.
+    - The "Untagged" tag always appears last.
+    - Section 2: Port/Protocol Combination Counts
+    ```
+    Port/Protocol Combination Counts:
+    Port,Protocol,Count
+    port1,protocol1,count
+    port1,protocol2,count
+    ...
+    ```
+    - Port/protocol combinations are listed in the order they first appear in the flow logs.

-9. The given flow_log and lookup_table have been used in the code, but the given output is only considered as a reference and not considered as the actual output corresponding to the given flow logs and lookup table
+1. The given flow_log and lookup_table have been used in the code, but the given output is only considered as a reference and not considered as the actual output corresponding to the given flow logs and lookup table
-10. The output.txt file will be generated under the data/ folder when FlowLogParser.py is run.
-The first line will contain the title "Tag Counts:" followed by 1 line of column names (Tag, Count), and then several lines of tag, column corresponding to the given input flow_logs and lookup table.
-The there will be an empty line, followed by the title "Port/Protocol Combination Counts:", the column names (Port,Protocol,Count) followed by several lines mentioning the count of a particular (port,protocol) combination in the prvided flow logs
-11. In the output, Port/Protocol Combination Counts show up in the order they are first seen in the flow logs
-12. In the output, in Tag Counts, the tags are ordered in the order they are first seen in the Port/Protocol Combination, except for the "Untagged" tag, which always appears last
-13. It is expected that input flow logs are always version 2, and the values align with the column list - version,account-id,interface-id,srcaddr,dstaddr,srcport,dstport,protocol,packets,bytes,start,end,action,log-status
-14. If number in the flow_logs protocol column doesn't have a corresponding protocol code mentioned in the number_ip_mapping.txt key-value pairs, protocol code is considered an empty string, and will show up as such in the output (in Port/Protocol Combination Counts) - this case has been tested in test_case_2
-15. For the matches to be case insensitive, all tags and protocols in the generated output are lower case.
-The expected output is assumed to have lower case.
-The expected output added here in tests has tags with capital letters, but while matching the expected vs actual, tests have been written such that case does not matter

 #### output.txt Format:
 ```